Content Marketing ROI Calculator

 What is a good content marketing ROI?

 A good content marketing ROI is 300–500% ($3–5 per $1 spent).
 Top programs achieve 600%+.
-B2B average is ~280%.
+Industry benchmarks from FirstPageSage and Content Marketing Institute show B2B averages ranging from 317% to 800%+ depending on vertical and content quality.
 Unlike paid ads, content ROI compounds — month 12 can exceed 500% even if month 1 is negative.

 How long does content marketing take to work?